peissker/X3_analysis/README.md

 can clearly observed.
 Furthermore, it is obvious that the Br\gamma emission is not affected by the background.

 The line-of-sight velocity of the red side is about +50 km/s whereas the blue side corresponds to -150 km/s.
 This results in a \Delta{v} = 200 km/s.

+If the interested reader has problems accessing the fits files showing the displacement of the Br\gamma line, we uploaded two png files showing the red and blue side.
+We created also a short clip that can be used without any restrictions.